bhopals/english-vocabs/vocabs-soul-survivor.md

 - They did not heed her screaming pleas for mercy
 - pleaded for mercy
 - there was a smack of malice in her reply.
-- They violated her small, innocent body with vicious malice that seemed more demonic that human
+- They violated her small, innocent body with vicious malice that seemed more demonic than human
 - Stripped her of the happiness she stored within her soul.
 - Stripping her of the happiness she stored withing her soul.
 - Her body shook violently from the force of the countless bullets that pierced her tiny and broken body